automl/CARP-S/docs/commands.md

 carps --create_cluster_configs --optimizer DUMMY/config --problem DUMMY/config
 ```

-Then, then run them from the database with:
+Then, run them from the database with:
 ```bash
 python -m carps.run_from_db
 ```